Their architecture is still admired today for its simplicity and endurance.

-Initially it was thought that they were devotional buildings, but archaeologists are not certain if that is the case.
-They are estimated to belong to the early Hellenistic times (5th-4th century BC).
+Initially, it was thought that they were devotional buildings, but archaeologists are not certain if that is the case.
+They are thought to belong to the early Hellenistic times (5th to 4th century BC).

 The mysterious construction of the Greek drakospita

-The dragon houses are built of massive square and oblong stones made of limestone, which have been placed on top of each other without any binding materials, like mud or cement, standing in place only by their weight.
+The dragon houses are built of massive square and oblong stones made of limestone, which have been placed on top of each other without any binding materials, such as mud or cement, supported only by their own weight.

-Any gaps in the walls are filled with smaller stones, while the roof was elaborately made of huge, thicker stones in a pyramid shape.
-A long hole in the middle of the facade is left for the light, or any smoke from fire inside, to go through.
+Any gaps in the walls were filled with smaller stones while the roof was elaborately made of huge, thicker stones in a pyramid shape.
+A long window-like hole in the middle of the façade allows light in or smoke out.

-Drakospita still stand near Styra, Karystos, and the peaks of Mount Ochi.
+Drakospita still stand near Styra, Karystos as well as the peaks of Mount Ochi.
 Locals believe they were farmhouses, shelters or military structures.

-According to ancient local tradition, the word “dragon” did not only refer to the mythical beast, but any person with superhuman power.
+According to ancient local tradition, the word “dragon” did not only refer to the mythical beast but to any person with superhuman power.
 This has led many to believe that the origin of the homes stems back to the ancient Greek gods.

-Some of the best preserved ones are located in Styra, in the so-called Palli-Lakka complex.
-It consists of three farmhouses dating back to the Classical to Hellenistic eras.
+Some of the best preserved ones are located in Styra in the so-called Palli-Lakka complex, which consists of three farmhouses dating back to the Classical and Hellenistic eras.
 They are made of famous Karystian stone.

 Karystos is a must-visit place on Evia island.
 A small coastal town on the southern shore of the island, it is where ferries from Athens’ coastal suburb of Rafina come and go all day long.

-It is home to the 13th-century castle of Bourtzi within Karystos town, right on the seashore.
-Then there is also the 11th century Castello Rosso, which sits imposingly against the Ochi mountain range nearby.
+It is home to the thirteenth-century castle of Bourtzi within Karystos town right on the seashore.
+Additionally, there is also the eleventh century Castello Rosso, which sits imposingly against the Ochi mountain range nearby.